zeugri/taranisSoundGen/README.md

 optionally you can specify ```lang``` and ```voice``` parameters to the script in order to match your system and needs.

-By default, the script will use lang=en and voice=Samantha.
+By default, on macOS, the script will use lang=en and voice=Samantha.

 Please see at the bottom of this README file the list of voices/languages supported by say in macOS.